 Here is one more way to efficiently find products infringing your patents: how taxonomy helps in patent enforcement?

 5. Ignoring Standards

 This is another mistake that many inventors and patent owners commit.
 It happens because either they aren’t aware of Standard Essential Patents (SEP) or if they’re aware, they ignore it totally.

 Believe it or not, if you carry a SEP, you carry a gold mine.
 But how do you know if your patent is SEP or not?
-We have explained the steps in details here: How to check if a patent is a SEP or not?
+We have explained the steps in detail here: How to check if a patent is an SEP or not?

 6. Assumption (Without Supportive Facts)

 Assumptions are good in some cases, however, not in all.
-In case of patent monetization, a wrong assumption can make you regret it for the lifetime.
+In the case of patent monetization, a wrong assumption can make you regret it for a lifetime.
 Below are three such dangerous assumptions that you should avoid at any cost before you enter the market:

 - Assuming broad definitions of crucial claim elements – The current market scenario is such that you cannot afford to have any loose string.
 It’s important to identify the scope of each and every claim element of the claim from the specification and the file wrapper of the patent.
 Wrong assumptions can lead to wrong mapping/infringement identification.